 Keychain Measuring Tape: I never leave the house without a tiny tape measure in my purse.
 It's so handy for measuring lumber, furniture, appliances, you name it!
 I particularly like it for measuring other people's houses to see how they laid out their kitchen.
-Hey - I'm planning my kitchen design and need inspiration!
+This is a great stocking stuffer.

 Sander: Just like the miter saw, a sander comes in handy for the smallest or biggest projects.

 Audible: When your maker is spending hours and hours and hours working on their craft, a good audiobook comes in handy!
-When I was painting the mural a few weeks ago, I listened to several David Sedaris books that kept me über entertained!
+When I was painting the mural for hours on end, I listened to several David Sedaris books to keep me entertained - and they did the trick.